 Telehealth is a free and easy way to see if COVID-19 oral antivirals such as Paxlovid, are right for you.
 Oral antivirals, which are COVID-19 treatment pills taken by mouth, are available by prescription only.
 They must be taken within the first five days of experiencing COVID-19 symptoms or testing positive for COVID-19.

 If you have tested positive for COVID-19 and want to schedule a virtual telehealth appointment with a health care provider to determine treatment eligibility, learn more about this service below and how to book a free virtual appointment.
 This service is currently provided by the Washington State Department of Health (DOH) in collaboration with Color Health.

 - You have mild to moderate COVID-19 symptoms.

 - Treatment must begin as soon as possible after testing positive and within five days of symptom onset.

-- You should be 18 years old or older.
+- You should be 12 years of age or older.

 - You should also be at higher risk for severe disease, such as being older than 50 years of age or having certain medical conditions, such as chronic heart or lung disease, obesity, diabetes or a weakened immune response.

 How to Set Up a Telehealth Appointment